Key takeaways:

 People may choose to remove skin tags for cosmetic reasons or because they cause symptoms.

-At-home treatments for skin tags aren’t recommended and can lead to side effects.
+At-home treatments for skin tags aren’t recommended and can lead to complications, such as infection.

 As dermatologists, one of the most common things we’re asked about is skin tags.
 People ask questions like: What are they?
 Why do I get them?
 How do I get rid of them?